goreleaser/goreleaser/www/docs/customization/docker_manifest.md

 instead of the Docker images names.

 !!! warning
-    Please note that this is a beta feature, and it may change or be removed at any time.

-!!! warning
     Notice that the images used in the manifest **need to be pushed** for this to work.
     This is a limitation of how `docker manifest create` works.
     For more info, check [this issue](https://github.com/goreleaser/goreleaser/issues/2606).